king-stronger/tic-tac-toe/README.md

 ## License

-This project does not currently have a license.
-Unless explicitly granted by the author, the code is not available for public use, modification, or distribution.
-If you wish to use it, please contact the author
+This project is not licensed.
+If you wish to reuse or modify it, you are free to do so, but please give proper credit.

 ---